-- 53. The registrant's Article 6 right to a fair trial includes the right to a hearing within a reasonable time, and the members or Chair should be mindful that delay may lead to an application being made for abuse of process and a stay (stop) in the proceedings. - 54.
-While to impose a stay is exceptional, the members or Chair should bear in mind that delays in the GDC's listing of cases, which are required to be held in person, could, in the current climate, be very lengthy where the hearing is expected to last longer than five days.
+- 53. It is widely accepted that 'justice delayed is justice denied'22.
+Delay can have a significant detrimental impact on the regulator, the registrant and the public, in terms of: - impact upon both public protection (in terms of taking the necessary action to protect the public) and public confidence - the financial, professional and personal impact upon the registrant concerned, particularly where there are interim restrictions in place - the impact upon any other participants, including witnesses - the potential loss of witness evidence (including deterioration in the quality of available evidence), and - higher costs. - 54.
+The registrant's Article 6 right to a fair trial includes the right to a hearing within a reasonable time, and the members or Chair should be mindful that delay may lead to an application being made for abuse of process and a stay (stop) in the proceedings. - 55.
+While to impose a stay is exceptional23, the members or Chair should bear in mind that delays in the GDC's listing of cases, which are required to be held in-person could, in the current climate, be very lengthy, particularly where the hearing is expected to last longer than five days.
 This will be a consideration where the Preliminary Meeting has been convened to decide whether a hearing should be in-person rather than remote, or where the application is to adjourn or postpone the hearing of a case for which the notification of hearing has been issued.
+In their consideration of the impact of delay on proceeding with the hearing, the Committee members or Chair must have regard of fairness to the registrant being of prime importance, but fairness to the GDC and to the interests of the public must also be taken into account24.